Department of Slovak History

 Over the past decade, the ranks of the faculty have been filled with the youngest generation of doctoral students and assistant professors.
 They fit in the broad spectrum of the department’s thematic and chronological focus.

 After Prof. M. Gosiorovský’s death in 1978, charge of the Department of Czechoslovak History and Archival Science was handed over to Prof. Ján Hučko, who remained its head for more than 15 years.
 In 1993 he was succeeded by Prof. J. Baďurík, yet the department he took charge of had been renamed as the Department of Slovak History and Archival Science.
-Since 2008 the Department of Slovak History has been run by Prof. J. Lukačka.
+Between years 2008 and 2016 the Department of Slovak History has been run by Prof. J. Lukačka.
+Since 2017 to nowadays is in charge of the department Prof. Martin Homza.